puzpuzpuz/questdb.io/docs/deployment/capacity-planning.md

 ### Pooled connection

-Connection pooling should be used for any production-ready use of PGWire or ILP over TCP.
+Connection pooling should be used for any production-ready use of PGWire or InfluxDB Line Protocol over TCP.

-The maximum number of pooled connections is configurable, (`pg.connection.pool.capacity` for PGWire and (`line.tcp.connection.pool.capacity` for ILP over TCP.
+The maximum number of pooled connections is configurable, (`pg.connection.pool.capacity` for PGWire and (`line.tcp.connection.pool.capacity` for InfluxDB Line Protocol over TCP.
 The default number of connections for both interfaces is 64.
 Users should avoid using too many connections.

 ## OS configuration